 Well, I had plans with old college friends I rarely see that were never confirmed so no, no real plans.
 It is true that I’d had a hellish week and didn’t want to have dinner with him — or anyone else.

 But let me paint a picture.
 Three of my kids were standing or milling about behind me and heard the whole conversation.
 I was mortified.
-He saw that the kids were there and asked anyway.
+He saw that the kids were there and asked me out anyway.
 The invitation did not include the children.
 It was painfully awkward.
 Plus, the kids knew that I had been avoiding this guy and that while I don’t think he’s a bad or menacing guy, I do think he’s strange.
-If I’d said yes, they would know either that I was lying about not liking him, or that I agreed to have a date with him out of pity.
+If I’d said yes, they would know either that I was lying about not liking him all along, or that I agreed to have a date with him out of pity.
 Not good either way.

-And to be fair, I’ll admit that I knew the invitation would be forthcoming.
+To be fair, I’ll admit that I knew the invitation would be forthcoming.
 He’d told me weeks earlier that once he got his house fixed up (his wife had trashed it) he would have me over for dinner and tell me all of the horrific things that have happened to him.
 In true overly polite and dating challenged Roxanne fashion, I’d said, “Sure,” thinking, hoping it would never happen.

 Should it ever become a reality, I had decided that I would not accept his dinner invitation.

-He had not been dissuaded, however.
+He had not been dissuaded, however, and he had showed up at my door.

 Though I’m single and I need more purely social interaction with adults, I don’t have to date the guys that walk by my house, just because they ask.